 1970s Massive Belgium Brass Table Lamp

-Materials: Brass-plated iron.
+Materials: Brass-plated iron round base and ribbed rod.
 Vanilla painted iron bottom.
-Oak disk in the middle.
-Fabric lampshade with gold coloured plastic rims.
+Oak wood ring in the middle.
+Round conical fabric lampshade with gold coloured plastic rims.
 Bakelite socket.

 Total Height: 78,5 cm / 30.90”